Timeline Visuals — Balancing Customization, Accessibility, and Scale

 5

-• Restricted support for color layering
+• Restricted color layering

 • Fixed hover and selection behaviors